openedx/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

 .. warning::
  For PDF and image files, edX recommends that you use standard compression tools to reduce the file size before adding them to your course.

- If you have files that are larger than 50 MB after compression and need them for your course, contact your edX Program Manager.
+ If you have files that are larger than 50 MB after compression and need them for your course, contact your edX program manager.

  Furthermore, do not add video or audio files, or large data sets that are to be used by students.
 You should use YouTube or another hosting service to host